Even in retirement, David Ortiz has keen sense of the moment

 During a half-hour pregame ceremony in Fenway Park, Ortiz hit all the high notes.
 He thanked his former Boston Red Sox teammates, ownership and his family, but saved the fans for last.
 He even gave a poignant recognition to Kirby Puckett, the late Hall of Famer who inspired him to ask for No. 34 when he arrived in Boston 14 years ago.

-A highlight video on the center-field scoreboard replayed Big Papi's greatest hits, from the postseason walkoffs against the New York Yankees to the ALCS grand slam against the Detroit Tigers and his uplifting "This is our f---ing city" speech after the Boston Marathon bombing.
+A highlight video on the center-field scoreboard replayed Big Papi's greatest hits, from the postseason walk-offs against the New York Yankees to the American League Championship Series grand slam against the Detroit Tigers and his uplifting "This is our f---ing city" speech after the Boston Marathon bombing.

 And in the visiting clubhouse, Albert Pujols said Ortiz was the one peer he would call to help snap a slump.